hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/literals.md

 So, which one is it?

-Well, the rule of thumb seems to be to use literal scalars when the range of possible values is very, very limited.
+When it comes to literal in the filtering predicates (typically in the `WHERE` or `HAVING` clauses), the rule of thumb seems to be to use literal scalars when the range of possible values is very, very limited.
 For example, when querying against a `status` column that has few possible values.
 Boolean ones are great candidates since they can have two values (or three if we include null).
+When the literals show up in the select list or other part of the query then it doesn't make too much of a difference to the optimizer.

-This seems to be the case for partial indexes as well since they are quite fit for this strategy.
+Partial indexes are a great example of how a literal can make all the difference compared to a parameterized scalar.
 For example, consider the following indexes:

 ```sql
 create index ix1 on purchases (client, status);